peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 ## Data split

-Based on the previous Exploratory Data Analysis, we're not very clear on whether any of the features are insignificant, so none of them are to be removed from the modelling.
+Based on the previous Exploratory Data Analysis, we're comfortable to keep all the current variables in our model for the following reasons:

+* there are only 12 predictor variables
+* we were not able to prove that any of them are insignificant

 Let's split the dataset into the following:

-* a train dataset of 80% of the raw data to train our prediction model on
+* a train dataset of 80% of the raw data to train our prediction model on (173 total students with a 69% placement rate)
+  * 119 placed and 54 not placed
-* a test dataset of 20% of the raw data to then test it on
+* a test dataset of 20% of the raw data to then test the model on (42 total students with a 69% placement rate)
+  * 29 placed and 13 not placed